freeradical13/freeradical13.github.io/index.md

 #### Plants

-[Plants][] are autotrophs that generate their own chemical energy from sunlight through the process of photosynthesis.
+[Plants][] are a kingdom of eukaryotic autotrophs that generate their own chemical energy from sunlight through the process of photosynthesis.
 They have a cell wall made of cellulose.

 [Phototropism][] is the directional growth of plants towards light.